do2blehelix/the-ml-handbook/content/handbook/evaluation/model-choice.md.md

 We want to reduce the no of bad outcomes.
 To reduce the no of bad outcomes, we need the bad outcomes in the denominator.

 Hence to decide whether to use a precision or recall model, decide which is a bad outcome.
 Then put the bad outcome in the denominator and

-False Positive is used when you want to not wrongly classify something that **is**

-False Negative is used when you want a model to not wrongly classify something as **not** even if the actual **is**

-Analogy:

-Spam model vs medical model

-Spam model is okay with a

-Medical model is crucial where we don't wan

-Precision models are used when we need to reduce the false negatives ie when its a spam model where we are okay with classifying something as
+High Precision models are used when we need to reduce the false positives ie when its a spam model where we are okay with classifying something as

-High Recall models are used when we want to decrease the false negatives
+High Recall models are used when we want to decrease the false negatives ie when a person is not diagnosed but they have the disease.

-False Negatives are when someone is actually +ve but detected -ve

-In case of a medical model we want to reduce the number of patients who are falsely classified negative, but are in-fact positive
+> Precision and Recall are inversely proportional. ie if Precision increases then recall decreases.

 ## Bias vs Variance Model